Chamcook Lake

 Chamcook Lake is a lake of Saint Andrews Parish, New Brunswick, Canada.
 It is located just north of the Passamaquoddy Bay which is part of the Bay of Fundy, near the border with Maine, United States.
 The town of Chamcook, New Brunswick lies on the eastern bank of the lake and Chamcook Mountain is nearby.
 The lake has been notable within New England and Canada for its fishing.

+It is notable as a local tragedy when five men drowned when their car fell through the frozen lake on January 23, 1938, leading to ballads and poems.

 Etymology

 Chamcook comes from the Passamaquoddy word K'tchumcook which, according to William Francis Ganong, has many meanings but none are certain.

 Geography

 Chamcook Lake is approximately 1.5 miles from Passamaquoddy Bay.
 The lake is connected by road to St. Stephen, New Brunswick.
 A Canadian Pacific Railway freight service station has been located at Chamcook Lake.

 The lake is situated at 95 ft above sea level, and has a maximum depth of 200 ft.
 The Chamcook River which feeds the Chamcook Lake rises from the cone shaped hill range of Mt.
 Chamcook.
 The Chamkcook harbour, a wet dock, lies is to the eastern side of the peninsular where development took place.
 It contains Odell Island in the southeast and Big Rock in the north.
 Despite its name, the Odell Island is larger than Big Rock.
 Approximately 2.2 miles to the north beyond Big Rock is a sister lake named Little Chamcook Lake.
 The Chamcook Lake watershed serves as a potable water supply for the Atlantic Salmon Federation, the St. Andrews Biological Station, the Champlain Industrial Park, and the town of St. Andrews.

 The lake's red rock is feldspathic, of a brownish-red colour that weathers to brick-red, imperfectly syenitic, and showing some indications of an eruptive origin.
 A set of very fine petro-siliceous rocks, which are almost black, but have a perceptible purplish tinge are situated on the western shore.

 The steep and solitary Chamcook Mountain overlooks the lake.
 The mountain has a glacial rounded top scored with long scratches which indicate that a glacier from the northern highlands had grated its way across the mountain.
 The Chamcook Lake and the Chamcook mountain are both located in the Silurian belt of huge sandstones which has fossiliferous and volcanic formations in different sections.